HSP HISTORY Blog

 The principal hostelry of town, the New City Hotel, was razed in early 1921 to make room for a new hotel.
 Under the leadership of local businessmen such as Charles McCurdy Mathias, Sr. and Col. David John Markey, a luxurious, six-story establishment would soon carry the name of another one of Frederick’s leading historical figures, Francis Scott Key, writer of “the Star-Spangled Banner.”
 The hotel would be built in 1922 and opened the following January.
 The facility was a “state of the art” amenity for its time and helped further proclaim the importance and potential of a community steeped in rich history and the American experience.

-Building in and around Frederick was booming.
+Building in, and around, Frederick was booming.
 The controversies tied to the Villa Estates and College Park projects in allowing outside interests to dictate municipal policy was a great impetus to having “home rule” through and through.
 As stated earlier, this was the same reason the railroad wasn’t embraced nearly a century earlier.
 However, many saw that the unscrupulous practices of some locals, if left unchecked, could also have devastating effects on the future of a growing town originally began as a planned community on the colonial frontier of Maryland.
-Now was the perfect time for leading land local brokers to establish a formal Real Estate Board for the very first time.
+Now was the perfect time for leading local land brokers to establish a formal Real Estate Board for the very first time.
 This would occur in February 1922.

 ***Be sure to check out parts 2 & 3 of the centennial history of Frederick County Association of REALTORS® (Click below)